 By receiving Holy Communion, each person represents that he or she is in communion with the Catholic Church and its teachings and is in a state of grace (free from mortal sin).
 That is a lot to ask of a person who is not Catholic, so we do not ask that.
 Instead, for those who are non-Catholics, or otherwise not in a position to receive, we invite you to come forward to receive Christ’s blessing through the priest.

 Mass is celebrated every day, although Sunday, the Lord’s Day, is most important.
 Catholics are required to attend Mass on Sundays and Holy Days of Obligation.
 Each year, the liturgical calendar and its seasons unfold the mystery of Christ from his Incarnation and Nativity to his Ascension, the coming of the Holy Spirit at Pentecost, and the expectation of Christ’s eventual return.

 Outside of Mass, Christ himself remains present in the sacrament of the altar, either reserved in the tabernacle or exposed in a special way during Eucharistic Adoration.
 “To visit the Blessed Sacrament is…a proof of gratitude, an expression of love, and a duty of adoration toward Christ our Lord.”
-(Pope Paul VI) At Holy Ghost Parish, we invite you to join us for Eucharistic Adoration on Thursdays from 4:30 p.m.
-(Exposition) to 7:30 p.m.
+(Pope Paul VI) At Holy Ghost Parish, we invite you to join us for Eucharistic Adoration on Thursdays from 10:30 a.m.
+(Exposition) to 6:30 p.m.
 (Benediction).
 Confessions are offered all day, with Evening Prayer at 6:00 p.m.
 Please note that 24-hour Eucharistic Adoration is offered at Goldsmith Chapel on the Notre Dame campus.

 - A Biblical Walk Through the Mass – Dr. Edward Sri